Brightify/Fetcher/README.md

 Below is shown a simple use case.
 It does not explain all of the concepts used.
 Refer to corresponding chapters for explanations.

-Lets say we want to send `GET` request which will retrieve some data from your server.
+Lets say we want to send `GET` request which will retrieve some data from our server.
 Our data looks like this:

 ```Swift
 struct ExampleObject {